×

 boolean

-Indicates if the BGPPeer is multi-hops away.
+Indicates if the BGPPeer is a multi-hop away.

 spec.bgp.routers.neighbors.bfdProfile